edelooff/variable-scope/content/python/uweb-history.rst

 ############################################

 :date: 2014/05/07 16:45
-:tags: Python, μWeb, not-invented-here
+:tags: Python, µWeb, not-invented-here

 .. class:: post-intro

     This is the first part of a series that looks back on previous projects.
 There is a lot to learn from looking critically at ourselves, both admitting mistakes and acknowledging achievements.
-The first project will be μWeb, and will likely take up more than one installment.
+The first project will be µWeb, and will likely take up more than one installment.
 The foundations for this were laid in 2009, and that's where the story starts.

 During my time at Google, even working on the operations (hardware) side, there was a good bit of software involved.
 We made small scripts and applications that made everyday life go better and smoother.
 The tool of the trade was Python, and I quickly developed a strong liking for it.
 My fondness for it turned out to be infectious and my partner in programming developed a similar preference.
 To be fair, coming from a PHP_ background, what was there *not* to like...